certtools/intelmq/docs/Feeds.md

 Parser: Abuse.ch IP (`intelmq.bots.parsers.abusech.parser_ip`)

-This list only includes IPv4 addresses that are used by the ZeuS trojan.
+This list only includes IPv4 addresses that are used by the ZeuS Trojan.
 It is the recommended list if you want to block only ZeuS IPs.
 It excludes IP addresses that ZeuS Tracker believes to be hijacked (level 2) or belong to a free web hosting provider (level 3).
 Hence the false positive rate should be much lower compared to the standard ZeuS IP blocklist.

 ## AlienVault